Thanks for considering contributing!

 Code of Conduct

-To foster a welcoming environment, we also follow a code of conduct.
+To foster a welcoming environment, we also follow and enforce a code of conduct.